Nene Park - Coronavirus FAQs

 Is Nene Outdoors and the water sports open?

-Is the Visitor Centre Open?
+Is the Visitor Centre and Gift Shop open?

 The Visitor Centre re-opened on Friday 19 June, with measures in place to limit the number of people allowed in and payments by card only.
+Please wear a face mask inside the centre if you are able.
+If you are exempt, please notify a member of staff who will be happy to serve you.

 I live locally, can I still hire a mobility scooter?